 CBC Every person worldwide should have the chance to live a long and healthy life.
 Yet, to consider the factors influencing that, we should include a discussion about the environment.
 The environment is a dominant factor that impacts our behaviour and our exposure to health risks (air pollution or violence), our access to services (health and social care) and the opportunities that ageing brings.
 With ageing, the threat of disease also increases.
 There is also an increase in the demand for primary healthcare for aged people.
-The CBC Home Test is a Complete Count and is one such diagnostic procedure that helps to evaluate a person’s overall health, old or young, to identify a wide range of health conditions.
+The CBC Home Blood Test is a Complete Full Count and is one such diagnostic procedure that helps to evaluate a person’s overall health, old or young, to identify a wide range of health conditions.
 CA125 Blood Report is another kit that is of high significance to women.

 If you are in your old Age, or some of your loved ones are reaching old Age, you can consider these issues and keep updated about their health.